First prize €6,000

-The first prize of €6,000 is donated by the municipality of Ottobrunn in memory of the director of the King Otto von Greece Museum in Ottobrunn near Munich who died in December 2020.
+The first prize of €6,000 is donated by the municipality of Ottobrunn and the chairman of the support group, Mr. Dietrich Wax, in memory of Dr. Herbert Speckner.
+The philhellene rendered great services to the Otto König von Greece Museum in Ottobrunn near Munich.

 About the namesake:

 In 1969 Herbert Speckner moved to Ottobrunn with his family.
-From the beginning, his scientific and journalistic interest was in the history of the Ottobrunn settlement area and the Ottobrunn community, founded in 1955, as well as its namesake, the Bavarian King Otto of Greece, and his wife Amalie.
-After the Otto-König-von-Greece-Museum (Otto-König-von-Greece-Museum) in the municipality of Ottobrunn was founded in December 1989, Bavarian-Greek history became his body and stomach topic during the reign of King Otto.
+From the very beginning, his scientific and journalistic interest was in the history of the Ottobrunn settlement area and the community of Ottobrunn founded in 1955, as well as its namesake, the Bavarian King Otto of Greece, and his wife Amalie.
+After the founding of the Otto-King-of-Greece-Museum in the municipality of Ottobrunn in December 1989, the Bavarian-Greek history during the reign of King Otto became his heart and soul.
 In countless lectures, treatises, essays and articles, he contributed in a highly original way to a deeper understanding of this period of European history, which is comprehensively documented in the König Otto Museum.
-Thanks to his profound knowledge of the modern Greek language, he was able to draw on the original Greek sources in many ways.
-Even in his position as secretary of the museum support group, which he exercised with humor and esprit from its founding in January 1995 until his death, Herbert Speckner understood in an inimitable way that many people for the exhibits of the König Otto Museum and the To inspire story(s) behind it.
+Thanks to his profound knowledge of the modern Greek language, he was able to rely on the original Greek sources in many cases.
+Also in his office as secretary of the Museums-Förderkreis, which he exercised with humor and esprit from its founding in January 1995 until his death, Herbert Speckner understood it in an inimitable way, many people for the exhibits of the König-Otto-Museum and the to inspire the story(s) behind it.

-Ibolyka Slotowski Prize for the best acompanist
+Ibolyka Slotowski Prize

-donated by the descendants of the Slotowski family
+partly founded by the descendants of the Slotowski family

-The special prize of €1,000 for the best piano accompaniment is donated by the Slotowski family.
+The special prize of €1,000.00 for the best piano accompaniment is partly donated by the Slotowski family.
 Ibolyka Slotowski was a Jewish pianist who lived in Görlitz before World War II.